→ →

 Inspiration: Appropedia, Whole Earth Catalog, Dynamic Archive, Con nuestros propios esfuerzos, technological disobedience, right to repair, Knowledge Hub

-FoCos can be used as cooperative capital funds with reserves in Mexican Pesos or any cryptocurrency and used in either traditional or DeFi infrastructure that allows pocas to invest in different financial products.
+FoCos can be used as cooperative funds with reserves in Mexican Pesos or any cryptocurrency and used in either traditional or DeFi infrastructure that allows pocas to invest in different financial products.
 A popular FoCo operates as a cooperative hedge-fund investing in postcapitalist infrastructure and shorting the stocks of capitalist self-service convenience stores, effectively tying part of its success to the demise of their capitalist counterpart.

 The CoFi FoCo offers multiple mechanisms to recognize and support valuable contributions by members, such as grant programs, loans backed by community trust, retroactive funding, continuous dependency funding, qua patronage systems and others.